 Timothy C. Ward writes SF/F/and Horror during his day job, and (used to) podcast in the evening as AudioTim.
-His first short story publication, Cornhusker: Demon Gene (A Short Story), will be in the Monsters! anthology by A Flame in the Dark, but is now available on Kindle for $.99.
+His first short story publication, Cornhusker: Demon Gene (A Short Story), is now available on Kindle for $.99.
 His first non-trunked novel, Kaimerus, is described as “Firefly crashes on Avatar and wakes up 28 Days Later.”
 His dream is writing full-time where he can snowboard and play with Huskies.
 Currently, he lives in Des Moines, Iowa, and his wife lets him have a Husky wall calendar, so he’s “this” close.

 You can find Tim:

 Moses Siregar III